wp-plugins/swtor-recruitment/readme.txt

 * Initial Version

 == Upgrade Notice ==

+= 1.1.2 =
+A code improvement for theme compatibility.
+This is optional if you are not experiencing any display issues.

 = 1.1.1 =
 A fix for a display issue that was appearing with some themes.